kristw/registry/packages/global-box/README.md

 ### Installation

 For this to work correctly, **there must be only a single copy** of `global-box` in `node_modules` at all times.
 (Similar to how there must be only a single copy of `react`.)

+Note: This package will never have breaking change and keeps everything simple and backward-compatible.

 * For application developers, just do a regular installation.
 If you want to use `global-box` directly, or have some libraries that depends on it.